ArshiaKSabet/pricing-component/README.md

 # Frontend - Pricing Component with toggle

 This is my attempt to build out a pricing component, and get it to look as close to the original design as possible.
-The challenge can be found here: (https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC)
+The challenge can be found [here].(https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC)

 ## Built With